Barriers for fast matrix multiplication from irreversibility: Introduction

 \subsection{Explicit numerical barriers}

-To exemplify our barrier we show that the support functionals \cite{strassen1991degeneration} and quantum functionals~\cite{christandl2017universal} give (so far, the best) lower bounds on the irreversibility of the following families of tensors: \begin{itemize}[leftmargin=2em] \item the small Coppersmith--Winograd tensors
+To exemplify our barrier we show that the support functionals \cite{strassen1991degeneration} and quantum functionals~\cite{christandl2017universal} give (so far, the best) lower bounds on the irreversibility of the following families of intermediate problems.
+These intermediate problems are encoded as tensors.
+A tensor is a 3-dimensional array of numbers.
+We use $e_{i,j,k}$ to denote the tensor that is zero everywhere except for a one in coordinate $(i,j,k)$.
+We will discuss tensors in more details later.
+The families of intermediate tensors we consider are: \begin{itemize}[leftmargin=2em] \item the small Coppersmith--Winograd tensors

 \item the big Coppersmith--Winograd tensors

 \item the reduced polynomial multiplication tensors